naninovel/docs/docs/api/index.md

 ## input

 #### Summary
 Shows an input field UI where user can enter an arbitrary text.
 Upon submit the entered text will be assigned to the specified custom variable.
-Check out this [video guide](https://youtu.be/F9meuMzvGJw) on usage example.

 #### Remarks
-The state of the UI is not serialized when saving the game, so make sure to prevent  player from saving the game when the UI is visible (eg, with `@hideText` command).
+Check out this [video guide](https://youtu.be/F9meuMzvGJw) on usage example.  <br /><br />  To assign a display name for a character using this command consider using [binding the name to a custom variable](/guide/characters.html#display-names).  <br /><br />  The state of the UI is not serialized when saving the game, so make sure to prevent  player from saving the game when the UI is visible (eg, with `@hideText` command).

 #### Parameters